alexdevero/alex-devero-blog/__drafts__/draft--es2017-features.md

 # 7 JavaScript ES2017 Features to Learn

 The JavaScript ES2017 specification (ES8) has been around for a while.
 Many of the features introduced in this spec are very useful.
 Most of them are also well supported and safe to use.
-In this tutorial, you will learn about what are the ES2017 features, how they work, and how to use them.<!--more-->
+In this tutorial, you will learn a bit about what are the ES2017 features, how they work, and how to use them.<!--more-->
 <!--
 Table of Contents:
 ## String padding with padStart() and padEnd()